giangtn95-ai/scrape-alibaba-products-to-pdf-google-chrome-extension/README.md

 <pre>

-'''npm install
+npm install

-npm run build'''
+npm run build

 </pre>
 Note: This process bundles the code into a production-ready extension located in the /dist (or /build) folder.